RadGH/WooCommerce-Flickity-Gallery/readme.md

 **Can this be used outside of WooCommerce, such as for a gallery shortcode?**

-No, furthermore the Flickity assets are only loaded on single product pages.
+No, the Flickity assets are only loaded on single product pages.
 If you want to use a gallery for other purposes, you should look for a different plugin.

 ## Screenshots ##